Rohit-K814307/open_rag/README.md

   <img src="https://blog.verisign.com/wp-content/uploads/VRSN_CompanyBrandedEmail_BlogImage8_201712-670x446.png" />
 </p>

-This project as built for the [Northern Virginia Technology Education Initiative](nvtei.webflow.io).
 A local Retrieval Augmented Generation method to complete any tasks.
 This specific implementation is built for accelerating email writing using previously written emails.
 A couple of changes and this can be suitable for any task!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>